-The purpose of this Official Statement, which includes the cover page, the Table of Contents and the Appendices hereto, is to furnish certain information with respect to the issuance by the Town of Hempstead Local Development Corporation (the "Issuer") of its Revenue Bonds, Series 2017 (Hofstra University Project) (the "Bonds" or the "Series 2017 Bonds") in the aggregate principal amount of \$54,520,000.
-The Bonds are being issued pursuant to a certain Indenture of Trust, dated as of May 1, 2017 (the "Indenture"), to be entered into by and between the Issuer and The Bank of New York Mellon, as trustee (the "Trustee").
+The purpose of this Official Statement, which includes the cover page, the Table of Contents and the Appendices hereto, is to furnish certain information with respect to the issuance by the Town of Hempstead Local Development Corporation (the "Issuer") of its Revenue Bonds, Series 2013 (Hofstra University Project) (the "Bonds") in the aggregate principal amount of \$66,495,000.
+The Bonds are being issued pursuant to a certain Indenture of Trust, dated as of June 1, 2013 (the "Indenture"), to be entered into by and between the Issuer and The Bank of New York Mellon, as trustee (the "Trustee").